No products in the cart.

 When it comes to AR-15 pistol carry cases, there are several good cases to choose from.
 No matter if you are carrying your AR pistol to the range or just keeping it safely stored at home, you’ll need a high-quality case to store and transport it.

-It’s important to choose the right case for your AR pistol for a number of reasons, namely you are spending your hard-earned money and you want the best bang for your buck.
+It’s important to choose the right case for your AR pistol for many reasons.
+Namely, you are spending your hard-earned money, and you want the best bang for your buck.